dickinson-comp130-01-fa2023/comp130-web/resources/index.md

 # Detailed schedule and resources

+## Class 4

+Important note about the teaching style in this course: Many concepts will not be covered during our lecture session.
+It is essential to read the textbook carefully and ask questions on any content you don't understand.
+For example, the assigned reading for Class 3 included the important concept of *string concatenation*, but we did not discuss that during class.

+New link on main homepage: supplementary study guide.

+Plan for today: We will go over some key concepts from the assigned reading, especially how to define new functions and how to generate random numbers.

+Note that for section 13.2, you are not expected to understand all of this content.
+The only things we need from this section are:
+* `import random`
+* `random.randint()`

 ## Class 3

 * Make sure that you have Show File Extensions turned on in your